 Ingredients

-- 1 lb boneless chicken thighs feel free to use skin-on thighs too for even better results!
+- 1 lb skinless boneless chicken thighs or use skin-on boneless thighs for even better results

 Marinade: